wmvanvliet/scientific_writing_tips/grand_writing.md

 The first thing the reviewer wants to know is: "What is this project about?"
 So, that's your title.
 A good idea for a grand application is have the title be the dramatic outcome of your project, should all go well.
-*In my case, the title was: "Moving from observation to understanding in neuroscience: extending computational models to predict neuroimaging data"*

 Your title will hopefully make the reviewer genuinely interested in how you are going to pull the project off.
 Hence, you should in the Introduction spend as little time as possible before getting to that point.